 You can create fun stuff for your own home, as gifts or even to sell if you want to sell things in a booth or online.
-You can even sell Chalk Couture if you are as smitten as I am.
+You can even sell A Maker’s Studio if you are as smitten as I am.

 Here is step by step pictures of how easy it is to use Chalk Couture:

-- Start by selecting a transfer.
+- Start by selecting a stencil.
 The transfers are different than a regular stencil you may be used to.
 They have a fine mesh in the “cut out” part that allows the paste to go on.
 Each transfer has a sticky back and is RE-USABLE!
-If you are applying the transfer for the first time to a slick surface like glass you might want to “fuzz” the transfer by simply sticking it to a towel or your jeans first, this will make it a little less sticky and easier to remove from your project.
 There is a HUGE selection of transfer options and they can all be mixed and matched for unlimited designs, plus they have fonts (so cool).
-There are also multiple different sizes of transfers to choose from so you can find something for just about any project or budget. ( I will have a complete supply list below for this project)
+There are also multiple different sizes of transfers to choose from so you can find something for just about any project or budget.

 - Apply the transfer to your project surface, I like to start by laying down from the middle out or one side to the other, smoothing and realigning any bubbles or folds as I push it down.
 Rub transfer to make sure the edges are applied firmly.

-- Select your Paste or Ink color and stir it up.
-Using a Chalk Couture squeegee scoop a little bit of paint onto the transfer and smooth across the transfer kind of like icing a cake, but really thin.
+- Select your Chalkart color or Rescue Restore Paint and stir it up.
+Using a squeegee tool, scoop a little bit of paint onto the transfer and smooth across the transfer kind of like icing a cake, but really thin.
 Make sure you cover the transfer and smooth any product build up lines for a nice smooth surface.

 - Put the excess product back in the jar to use next time.
 A little goes a long way.